SyMoCADS/Media_Modulation_Testbed/README.md

 > Adapt -3.11 to the Python version you are using.

 > [!TIP]
-> You may want to [use your already existing global existing Python packages](https://www.nithinbose.com/posts/make-virtualenv-use-packages-from-global-site-packages/):
+> You may want to [use globally installed Python packages](https://www.nithinbose.com/posts/make-virtualenv-use-packages-from-global-site-packages/):
 > ```shell
 > py -m venv .venv --system-site-packages
 > ```